 Operation Description Search for devices Enter keywords in a Support fuzzy search.
 Filter devices Click and then select All, Online, Offline, Device mismatch and Incorrect Username or Password to filter the remote devices.
 Device mismatch refers to the situation where the remote device is not compatible with IVSS due to inconsistent languages.
 View device status If the icon of the remote device is black, the remote device is online.
-For example, ⊋ IP PTZ Camera.
-If the icon of the remote device is red, the remote device is offline.
-For example, 9 1-IPC.
-If appears, the remote device is abnormal, alarming, and more.
-Point to to view the detailed information.
-Mouse operations Point to the name of a remote device and then you can view its IP address and port number.
+For example, Mouse operations Point to the name of a remote device and then you can view its IP address and port number.
 Right-click a remote device to connect, disconnect, and open the webpage of the remote device.
 Double-click a remote device or drag the remote device to a video window, and then you can enter edit the view.
 See "7.1.1.2.2 Editing a View" for detailed information.